 Anne Dallas Dudley founded the Nashville Equal Suffrage League in 1911.
 A member of a prominent Nashville family, she was a national and state leader in the suffrage movement.

-Sojouner Truth was born into slavery and freed about 1827.
+Sojourner Truth was born into slavery and freed about 1827.
 As a free woman of color, she worked as a domestic in New York City from 1829-1843.
 She eventually became a street evangelist, abolitionist and advocate of women’s rights.
-In 1851, Sojouner Truth delivered her Ain’t I a Woman? speech at a women’s rights convention in Akron, Ohio.
+In 1851, Sojourner Truth delivered her Ain’t I a Woman? speech at a women’s rights convention in Akron, Ohio.